adrianocastro189/memory/README.md

 ## Changelog

 ### yyyy.mm.dd - version 1.1.0
+* Feature - Add the concept of moments to be associated with memories
 * Tweak - The _Invalid loot item msg_ is now a debug message instead of a warning

 ### 2021.01.10 - version 1.0.0